-Tickets are sold in time allocations from 30 minutes to 72 hours so it makes sense to get a 72 hour ticket if you’re visiting for a weekend.
-Of course you can opt to travel via cab, by foot or by bus as well.
+Tickets are sold in time allocations from 30 minutes to 72 hours so it makes sense to get a 72-hour ticket if you’re visiting for a weekend.
+Of course, you can opt to travel via cab, on foot or by bus as well.

 It is possible to take a Hop On Hop Off bus tour, arguably one of the best things to do in Prague, that offers you not only transport but direct access to all the best sights in Prague.

 Each bus stop is near an iconic site or district and while riding the bus you’re provided with commentary about what you are seeing.
 It is a fantastic way to the city and passes are typically sold as 24 or 48-hour tickets.